PSHE and RHE

 Being Aspirational – an expectation that pupils set high standards for themselves now, and in the future

-Being Caring – demonstrating empathy within the relationships they have and demonstrating care for
+Being Caring – demonstrating empathy within their relationships and demonstrating care for

 their own physical and mental health, and that of others